 The main objective of Guerrilla Marketing is to get maximum reach and brand engagement without causing huge holes in the pocket.

-Why do Companies Need to Engage in Guerrilla Marketing?
+Why Guerrilla Marketing?

-A big fact – An average person receive around 5000 marketing impacts per day.
+The big fact – An average person receive around 5000 marketing impacts per day.
 That is, you’re likely to see an advertisement anywhere your eye rolls.

 The bigger fact – you only remember 4 out of those 5000 marketing impacts.

-Old native promotional tactics are so saturated that, to stand out, marketers are insisted to inculcate guerrilla marketing in their promotional mix.
+Old native promotional tactics are so saturated that to stand out, marketers are insisted to inculcate guerrilla marketing in their promotional mix.
 That is, to make them have a recall value, your advertisements should not look like advertisements.

 Features of Guerrilla Marketing

 Guerrilla marketing usually involves campaigns that are more pocket friendly as well as effective.
-You’ll see many of them in the example section.

-Guerrilla marketing focuses on creating campaigns which get more reach through word of mouth & Publicity.
+Guerrilla marketing focuses on creating campaigns which get more reach through word of mouth & publicity.

 Less resources, big message.
 That’s what guerrilla marketing is all about.